Dumdi Dumdi (song)

 "Dumdi Dumdi" was described as (G)I-dle's style of a summer dance song.
 Musically, it is a tropical-based rhythm with moombahton song featuring lyrics that evoke 'hot, cold, passion and excitement' that are reminiscent of summer and youth.
 An accompanying music video for the song was uploaded onto (G)I-dle's YouTube channel simultaneously with the single's release.
 Upon release, the music video broke their own record amassing 17.6 million views in 24 hours.
 "Dumdi Dumdi" peaked at number eight on the Gaon Digital Chart the week of August 23, nearly a month after release.
-The song currently holds the record for (G)I-dle's most music show wins in South Korea with 6 wins.

-A Chinese version of the song is available only on NetEase Music.

-A Japanese version of the song was released on August 26, 2020, for their 2nd Japanese EP Oh My God.

-Background
+Background and release

 (G)I-dle took a shift in their style of music, from dark and sinister "Hann (Alone)" in summer 2018, '90s-inspired hip-hop cut "Uh-Oh" in summer 2019, and charismatic, intense and dreamy for "Oh My God", to a vibrant and youthful summer song "Dumdi Dumdi" for summer 2020.
 The single was released in Korean, Japanese and Mandarin language.
 This is (G)I-dle's first song to feature a Chinese version in their discography.
 Member Yuqi was credited for "Dumdi Dumdi" Chinese lyrics and guide alongside Z King.
 Soyeon revealed that she received inspiration for the track from the 2016 Disney's Zootopia.
 The members of the group participated in visual concept planning such as photos of hair and makeup, and styling that gives a vintage feeling for (G)I-dle type of summer.
 Hours after the release, Soyeon went live on V Live.
 She revealed the meaning of "Dumdi Dumdi":

 On November 25, a special section on MBC M's Show Champion aired where Soyeon explained the recording process of "Dumdi Dumdi".
 She revealed that the song was recorded 7 times and the word 'Dumdi Dumdi' were to replicate sounds of drums and a beating heart.
+A Chinese version of the song is available only on NetEase Music.
+A Japanese version of the song was released on August 26, 2020, for their 2nd Japanese EP Oh My God.